 Bloodwork will be required more frequently during the first year of therapy than it will be afterwards.
 It is very important to complete routine bloodwork to ensure the selected therapies are safe as well as effective for you:

-Baseline: this will be required before starting any medication so that your Primary Care Provider can get a good sense of where your levels are
+- Baseline: this will be required before starting any medication so that your Primary Care Provider can get a good sense of your current hormone levels.

 - You may also be asked to do additional bloodwork if you notice any adverse side effects or outcomes from starting hormones (more information on this will be provided below)